Rhoban/microban/docs/printing.md

 This guide provides detailed instructions on how to print the parts for the Microban robot.
 It covers recommended settings, orientations, and tips to ensure successful prints.

+## Recommended Settings

 The parts are available in the `cad/stl/` directory of this repository, and they are designed to be printed using a standard desktop 3D printer with PLA filament, 0.12mm layer height, and 15% infill.
 The next table summarizes the number of parts to print for each component of the robot.
-Please note that some parts may require specific orientations for printing, please refer to the [Part Orientation](#part-orientation-guide) section for more details.
+Please note that some parts may require specific orientations for printing, please refer to the [Part Orientation](#part-orientation) section for more details.

 | Part | Quantity | Image | Description / Notes |
 | :--- | :---: | :--- | :--- |